h2oai/wave/website/blog/2021-02-19-ml-release.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Today, we're delighted to announce H2O Wave ML - the automatic machine learning (AutoML) for Wave apps.
-Let's introduce the library and have a look into API and few examples.
+Let's introduce the library and have a look at API and a few examples.

 <!--truncate-->